 So, our team of dedicated cancer nurses have compiled some of the important ’things you need to know’ about lymphoma, that may help answer some of your questions.

 Both are cancers of the lymphatic system – a network of vessels and glands that connect throughout your body and carry infection-fighting white blood cells.

-Registered General Nurse and is Operations Manager of AXA Health’s Cancer Care team, Evelyn Wallace explains, ‘There are a number of different types of lymphoma, each with dissimilar forms of aggressiveness, for example the speed of progression can vary for each type, which can then effect the treatment and prognosis of the condition.’
+Registered General Nurse and Clinical Manager of AXA Health’s Cancer Care team, Evelyn Wallace explains, ”There are a number of different types of lymphoma, each with differing forms of aggressiveness, for example the speed of progression can vary for each type, which can then effect the treatment and prognosis of the condition.”

-According to the Lymphoma Association, lymphoma is now the fifth most commonly diagnosed cancer in the UK.
+According to Lymphoma Action, lymphoma is the fifth most commonly diagnosed cancer in the UK (Lymphoma Action, 2020).
 Thankfully, it’s often one of the most curable types too.